Mycotaur/Mycotaur.github.io/_pages/about.md

 Get in touch
 =====

-To contact me please use the e-mail given on the sidebar of this page, or text/whatsapp me at 07399 591634.
+To contact me please e-mail me at callumjeffs@outlook.com (accessible from the sidebar of this page), or text/whatsapp me at 07399 591634.